trentlarson/relay-server/README.txt

 - remove ???
 - close threads at the end?
 - add host parameter to Relay
+- all connections close when remote client closes

 start 12... pause at 12:30... for ?